-Achieve Personal Empowerment Through Planning
+Get Back on Track and Achieve Personal Empowerment Through Planning

-As I discussed in a recent podcast, this time of year — late summer — is a natural opportunity to make important changes in your life.
-In that episode, I talked a lot about how to get clarity about what’s most important to you, through self awareness building, and tapping into your values.
-(Listen to “Why NOW is The Right Time To Makeover Your Life” for more on that subject).
+But before any meaningful action can happen, there are a few things that need to come first.
+As I discussed in a recent podcast, this time of year — late summer — is a natural opportunity to make important, real changes in your life.
+In that episode, I talked a lot about how to get clarity about what’s most important to you through building self awareness and tapping into your values.
+(Listen to “How to Makeover Your Life” for more on that subject).

 This clarity is absolutely essential.
 You have to know where you want to go in order to hit your target.
-That requires knowing yourself, understanding your hidden obstacles, and being able to set meaningful goals.
-And that takes time.
+That requires knowing yourself, understanding your hidden obstacles, and being able to set meaningful goals in order to inspire change.
+This kind of intentional living takes time.
 When you rush to action before achieving true clarity, that rarely ends well.

 Many people who relish the inspirational, exhilarating, self-discovery phase of change wrinkle their noses when I bring up the subject of planning.
 I get it.
-It can take some of the wind out of your sails to have to think about the details of the when’s, where’s and how’s.
+It can take some of the wind out of your sails to have to think about the details of the “whens”, “wheres” and “hows”.
 The planning component of growth is kind of like the accountant following the charismatic “idea guy” around with a calculator saying, “Uh, how exactly is this going to work?”
 Totally annoying.

 And yet, answering THAT very question, “How is this going to work?” is precisely where the rubber meets the road when it comes to actualizing change in your life.

-So if you’re feeling ready to get back to work, and start moving forward again, start with your calendar.
+So if you’re feeling ready to get back to work and start moving forward again, start with your calendar.
 Creating a routine for yourself that has a time for you to do the most important things is the number one most powerful thing that you can do to get yourself back on track.

 Wishing you all the best on your journey of growth!